JobtechSwe/gojobtech/content/Projects/jobs/_index.md

 ## Current useage
 The information about all jobs are used in Jobtech Serach.
-To show how this information can be used the application Jobscanner was created The continues inprovment of the Common Language is done with help of Jobtech Jobs.
+To show how this information can be used the application Jobscanner was created The continues inprovment of the Common Language is done with help of JobTech Jobs.

 ## Current API:s
 * [Open Jobs from Swedish Public Employment Service]({{< ref "api/platsbanken/_index.md" >}})